tangowithcode/tango_with_django_2/manuscript/chapter2.md

 X> - Get up to speed with Python if you're new to the language.
 Try out one or more of the tutorials we listed earlier.
 X> - Install Python 3.7.
 Make sure `pip3` (or `pip` within your virtual environment) is also installed and works on your computer.
 X> - Play around with your *command line interface (CLI)*, whether it be the Command Prompt (Windows) or a terminal (macOS, Linux, UNIX, etc.).
 X> - Create a new virtual environment using Python 3.7.
-This is optional; but we *strongly encourage you to use virtual environments.*
+This is optional, but we *strongly encourage you to use virtual environments.*
 X> - Within your environment, install Django 2 and Pillow 5.4.1.
-X> - Setup an account on a Git repository site like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) if you haven't already done so.
+X> - Set up an account on a Git repository site like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) if you haven't already done so.
-X> - Download and setup an IDE like [PyCharm](https://www.jetbrains.com/pycharm/), or setup your favourite text editor for working with Python files.
+X> - Download and set up an IDE like [PyCharm](https://www.jetbrains.com/pycharm/), or set up your favourite text editor for working with Python files.
 X>
 X> As previously stated, we've made the code for the application available on our [GitHub repository](https://github.com/maxwelld90/tango_with_django_2_code).
 X>